fijoyapp/fijoy/README.md

 ## Contribution

 Make sure you have [Just](https://github.com/casey/just) installed to run just commands.
-And do a quick `pnpm install` to grab all the NPM dependencies.
+And do a quick `just init` to grab all the dependencies.

+The next step is to setup all the environment variables.

+You can find more details in `apps/server/.env.example` and `apps/web/.env.example`.

 ### Proto